How to concatenate strings in python in multiple ways?

 Using the string join() method.

-The python string has another method named join().
+The Python string has another method named join().
 This function takes the sequence of elements as an argument and builds a string using a separator string.
-A separator could be a single character (“,”, “.” etc), a small string, or nothing.
-The following examples show how to use the join() function two concatenate two strings.
-A similar approach will also work on more than two strings.
+A separator could be a single character, a small string, or nothing.
+The following examples show how to use the join() function to concatenate two strings.
+A similar approach will also work for more than two strings.

 #Program to demonstrate